EasternEdgeRobotics/Software_2017/CONTRIBUTING.md

 Eastern Edge welcomes contributions from everyone.
 By contributing to this project, you agree to the license terms of the project.

-In brief, contrbuting involves the following process:
+In brief, contributing involves the following process:

 1. Clone the repository
 1. Create a branch